ibm-cloud-docs/Cloudant/monitor/monitoring.md

 you need data.
 The data comes from monitoring the system.
-Monitoring the system while it replicates can be performed by using the `_active_tasks` endpoint, which is described in more detail in [Active tasks](/docs/Cloudant?topic=Cloudant-active-tasks#active-tasks).
+Monitoring the system while it replicates can be performed by using the `_active_tasks` endpoint, which is described in more detail in the [Active tasks](/docs/Cloudant?topic=Cloudant-active-tasks#active-tasks) documentation.

 For more detailed system information, use the cluster monitoring API.